Are you ready to put on your first art show independently of a gallery?

-I think a key to a successful show that you put on yourself is the strength of the team you get to help you.
-I think as artists we tend to want to do it all ourselves and that as where we can often fail.
+I think a key to a successful show that you put on yourself is the strength of the team you get to help you put it together.
+I think as artists we tend to want to do it all ourselves and that is where we can often fail.

-Having a team of volunteers to help you with the basic details takes the weight off your shoulders and lets you concentrate on being the artist.
+Having a team of volunteers to help you with the basic details takes (some) of the weight off your shoulders and lets you concentrate on being the artist.

 When a gallery sponsors a show for you, much of the burden of set up and tear down rests in their hands.
 The artist can take time to work on the general feel of how the art work is displayed without the responsibility of handling everything themselves.
 When you put on your own show the weight of that responsibility lies squarely on your shoulders.

 It is not enough to have a team of volunteers that help on the night of the event only.
 Then they are only grunt labor.
-My intention is to make the volunteer experience into a learning session also.
-Volunteers are fellow artists who are interviewed first, briefed on whats happening and then assigned key roles in the process of creating a show.
+With my first show, my intention was to make the volunteer experience into a learning session also.
+Volunteers are fellow artists who are interviewed first, briefed on whats happening and then assigned key roles in the process of creating the show.

-Once my team is ready to go, they will then be asked to take key roles in specific parts of the show.
+Once your team is ready to go, they will then be asked to take key roles in specific parts of the show.
 I've divided these into several categories: